MarianoRuzJurado/DOtools/README.md

 It provides high-level wrappers and visualisation utilities to help efficiently preprocess, analyze, and interpret single-cell data.

 # <b> Installation </b>
-DOtools is currently available thorugh github.
+DOtools is currently available through github.
 To install the package, start R and run:

 ```ruby
 install.packages("devtools") # if not installed already